speedment/speedment-doc/pages/join.md

     join.stream()
        .forEach(System.out::println);
 ```

+The `.where()` method can be called several times with different predicates to further reduce the number of elements in the stream.
+The different predicates will be combined using an `AND` operation.

 {% include important.html content= "
 Currently, only predicates obtained from the entity fields can be used (thus, anonymous lambdas cannot be used).
 Furthermore, predicates cannot be composed using the `.and()` and `.or()` methods.
 Instead. several invocations of the `.where()` method can be used to express `AND` compositions.
 This [limitation](https://github.com/speedment/speedment/issues/601) will be removed in a future version of Speedment.